ponylang/ponylang-website/content/blog/last-week-in-pony-120422.md

 ## Items of Note

+### Highly recommended ponyc release

+We released a new version of ponyc this week.
+It fixes race conditions in cycle detector/actor interactions that could lead to segfaults.
+We strongly advice updating if you are able.

 ### Dropping Rocky 8 support

 We can no longer get ponyc building in our Rocky 8 CI environment.
 After spending several hours attempting to get it working, we were unable to.
 Rocky 8 prebuilt binaries was added at the request of a user in 2021.
 We said we would do our best to maintain support.